 Published 2 September 2019 in Analysis

-The annual G8 and now G7 summit takes place under the glare of the world’s media and, since the launch of the G7 forty years ago, is one of the key moments for international diplomacy.
+The annual G7 Summit takes place under the glare of the world’s media and, since the launch of the G7 forty years ago, has been one of the key moments for international diplomacy.

 Despite evident friction between member states and regular criticism from civil society, the G7 - historically presented as a "club of the world’s seven richest countries" - remains a central force which cannot simply be reduced to a handshake and photo-shoot between heads of state and government.
 Indeed, the G7 is a political process, where commitments and deliverables are negotiated months before the summit, driven by a genuine desire to find solutions to some of the world’s biggest challenges.

 It is the difference of opinion over what these challenges are and the best way to solve them - including the G7’s own responsibility - which draws criticism from civil society.
-France’s G7 Presidency in 2019 took the theme of inequality, but it is the G7 countries themselves who are the biggest examples of inequality, generating 45% of global GDP, a quarter of all greenhouse gas emissions (and paying out 100 billion USD every year in fossil fuel subsidies), exporting 56% of global arms: and yet representing only 10% of the world’s population.
+France’s G7 Presidency in 2019 was focused on the fight against inequalities, however, G7 countries themselves drive global inequalities, generating 45 % of global GDP, a quarter of all greenhouse gas emissions (and paying out 100 billion USD every year in fossil fuel subsidies), exporting 56 % of weapons: and yet only home to 10 % of the world’s population.

 Nevertheless, the G7 provides an important space to build action on development and the fight against inequality.
 Together, G7 member states provide 76% of global ODA.
 This makes the G7 a key lever when it comes to efforts to encourage donor countries to increase the quantity and quality of their ODA.